DarthKoder/Hunter-Kitchen-Designs/README.md

 ## Acknowledgements
  * Code Institute for all the necessary information needed towards this project.
- * My mentor Mitko Bachvarov provided helpful feedback, a link to the Flexbox guide as well as a good README template to follow.
+ * My mentor Mitko Bachvarov provided helpful feedback, a link to the Flexbox guide, as well as a good README template to follow.
  * Slack community for encouragement and information.
- * My motivation for this project was my parter, who is currently an up and coming kitchen designer who helped me with some of the information presented on the site, along with the image of her.I wanted to create this site for her and the future of her career.
+ * My motivation for this project was my parter, who is currently an up and coming Kitchen Designer and helped me with some of the information presented on the site; along with the image of her.I wanted to create this site for her and her future career.